dankelley/R2julia/r2julia.typ

 ```

 To enter Greek letters in a Julia session (or the neovim editor), type
-`\lambda` and you will be given the choice of replacing what you typed by
+`\lambda` and then TAB, to see that you have a choice of replacing what you
-either lower- or upper-case lambda.
+typed by either lower- or upper-case lambda.
+(The mechanics of this, e.g. how
+you select your choice, will depend on the system you're using.)

+Note that this is somewhat limited.
+Not all symbols will be available to you.
-What is happening is that Julia accepts Unicode symbols.
-So, for example, you
+Julia simply accepts Unicode symbols, and so for example you cannot use a
-can subscript by 0 or 1, but not by, say `x`, because subscript-x is not a
-Unicode symbol.
+superscript $pi$, because that is not a permited Unicode symbol.
+In practice, this
+is not a serious limitation, and it is really quite pleasant to be able to
+write code that looks like what you'd write on a blackboard (@numerical_model).

 == Brevity of notation